-5 Metacat's Use of Geoserver
+5 Metacat's Use of GeoServer

-GeoServer 1.4.0, an open source Web Mapping Service (WMS) written in Java, is bundled with Metacat and can be used to render spatial data as web-deliverable maps (Figure 5.1).
-Metacat uses Community MapBuilder (a pure HTML and JavaScript application that uses AJAX and XSLT) to provide a web-based user interface for interacting with the generated maps.
+GeoServer 2.0.2, an open source Web Mapping Service (WMS) written in Java, is bundled with Metacat and can be used to render spatial data as web-deliverable maps (Figure 5.1).
+Metacat uses OpenLayers (http://openlayers.org/) to provide a web-based user interface for interacting with the generated maps.
 You can use any WMS-compatible client (e.g., ArcGIS, QGIS, JUMP, UDig, OpenLayers, Mapbender, Map Builder).
-Please note the mapping functionality is only supported for Metacat servlets running under Tomcat 5 or later.

 IMPORTANT: Regardless of whether you plan on using the mapping functionality you should, for security purposes, configure GeoServer so that it doesn't use the default password.
-For instructions, please see Geoserver Password Configuration.
+For instructions, please see Geoserver Configuration.